Sandakan: Culture and leisure

-Sandakan Memorial Park, the site where the Sandakan prisoner of war camp located.
+Sandakan Memorial Park, the site where the Sandakan prisoner of war camp is located.

 Several cultural venues are located in Sandakan.
 The Sandakan Heritage Museum, situated at the Lebuh Empat Road, is the main museum of Sandakan.
 The museum is located on the right-hand side of the ground and on the first floor of the Wisma Warisan Building which is next to the municipal building.
 Besides that, a cultural festival known as Sandakan Festival is celebrated once a year in the town, after having been introduced in 2000 by the Sandakan Municipal Council.

 Another museum in Sandakan is the Agnes Keith House which is located on top of the hill along Istana Street.
 The house is known as the former home to Harry Keith and his wife Agnes Newton Keith.
 Other historical attractions include the Chartered Company Memorial, Chong Tain Vun Memorial, Japanese Bunker, Malaysia Fountain, Marian Hill, Mill Hill Dam, North Borneo Scout Movement Memorial, Sandakan Japanese Cemetery, Sandakan Liberation Monument, Sandakan Massacre Memorial, Sandakan Memorial Park, Sandakan War Memorial and the William Pryer Memorial.
 The oldest religious buildings are the St. Mary's Cathedral, Parish of St. Michael's and All Angels, the Sam Sing Kung Temple and the Jamek Mosque, which was opened by a Muslim cloth merchant from India, known as Damsah, in 1890.